Get the FREE one-click dictionary software for Windows

 5. A straight portion of a stream or river; an extended area of land or water

-Derived forms: reached, reaching, reaches
+Derived forms: reached, reaches, reaching

-Type of: arrive, be, bring home the bacon [informal], capability, capableness, come, come through, come up trumps [Brit, informal], communicate, deliver the goods, drive, extent, get, intercommunicate, labor [US], labour [Brit, Cdn], limit, motility, motion, move, movement, plough [Brit], plough on [Brit], plow [US], plow on [US], potentiality, push, succeed, sweat, transfer, tug, turn up trumps [Brit, informal], win
+Type of: act, arrive, be, bring home the bacon [informal], capability, capableness, come, come through, come up trumps [Brit, informal], communicate, deliver the goods, drive, extent, get, intercommunicate, labor [US], labour [Brit, Cdn], limit, motility, motion, move, movement, plough [Brit], plough on [Brit], plow [US], plow on [US], potentiality, push, succeed, sweat, transfer, tug, turn up trumps [Brit, informal], win

-Encyclopedia: Reach, throw, row
+Encyclopedia: Reach, Ontario